FMGS666/SimulationBasedInferenceExercises/README.md

 ### ```./session1/Notebook.ipynb```

 Notebook where the simulations are run using the above defined objects and the results are plotted with ```matplotlib.pyplot```.

+## Session 2

+Contains the code necessary for solving the exercises presented during the first session of the course.
+It is organized as follows:

+### ```./session2/MCPiEstimator/MCPiEstimator.py```

+This file contains the definition of the object used for running Monte Carlo Sampling for estimating the constant pi.

+### ```./session2/InversionSampler/InversionSampler.py```

+This file contains the definition of the object used for running the Inversion Sampling method over an Exponential Distribution.
+For more details about the method, check the course material.

+### ```./session2/Notebook.ipynb```

+Notebook where the exercises are run and some results are plotted with ```matplotlib.pyplot```.